November 13: A photomontage is a puzzle, more cryptic crossword than jigsaw and Rosemarie Trockel’s are more testing than most.

 In the early 1980s, she was in contact with the Mulheimer Freiheit, a Cologne based group of painters that involved Walter Dahn (*1954) and Jiri Georg Dokoupil (*1954), and she also showed up at the Cologne gallery of Monika Spruth (*1949), who at that time presented only women artists.

-Though Trockel actively avoids adherence to any one ‘style’ and works in a bewildering array of media, wool has been one of Trockel’s signature materials.
-These “knitting pictures” are machine-knitted, woolen material on painting stretchers with geometrical motifs, or with recognizable logos.
+Though Trockel actively avoids adherence to any one ‘style’ and works in a bewildering array of media, wool has been one of Trockel’s signature materials for her “knitting pictures”.
+These are machine-knitted, woolen material on painting stretchers with geometrical motifs, or with recognizable logos.
 More recent wool paintings reference formal compositions of twentieth century abstract painting.

-Throughout her career she has used photomontage, and they are what most interest me, especially given that their meaning is so slippery, in defiance of the apparent indexicality of photography.
+Throughout her career she has used photomontage, and that is what most interests me, especially given that their meaning is so slippery, in defiance of the apparent indexicality of photography.

 I think of work often as the invisible made visible, and it doesn’t matter so much to me whether I made it or not.